Overview

 Why This Workshop?

-Short fiction is an important and vibrant form of creative writing.
+Short fiction is a dynamic and essential form of creative writing, and presents a world of opportunities.

-- Pacing, tension, and story structure in the short form
+- Pacing, tension, and structure in short fiction

 - Internal vs. external tension as stakes